battle-lab/crossmap/prerequisites.md

 - Bowtie index for the genome

 ### Software requirements
+- Linux
 - R
+  - Please make sure the path variable includes the location for `Rscript`.
+  - Please make sure the following R packages are installed: data.table, stringr, intervals, argparser, stats,
 - bowtie v1
-- Linux
+  - Please make sure the path variable includes the location for `bowtie`.

 #### Genome sequences
 The genome sequences should be stored in a directory.
 The genome sequence for each chromosome should be in a fasta file in a directory.
 The file name for each chromosome should be CHRNAME.fa.
 For example, file names for human genome would look like below